 Or, my mom being called upon to help deliver the neighbor’s sheep because her hands were the right size (and she had the gumption to do it)?
 I’ll also never forget our family trail rides on our horses.

 The point I want to make is that embracing pet ownership by inviting animals into your home is beneficial in a number of ways.

 - … and immune boosters!

-Dr. Natasha Campbell-McBride, founder of the GAPS Protocol for autism, lists animals as #7 in her Top Ten Influencers On Immunity list.
+Dr. Natasha Campbell-McBride, founder of the GAPS Diet Protocol for healing autoimmune diseases, lists animals as #7 in her Top Ten Influencers On Immunity list.

-She has this to say about pets and the importance of pet ownership in particular:
+She has this to say about pets and the importance of pet ownership in particular.
+(1)

 Pet Ownership = Pleasure = Immune Health